emc211/optane-kdb-report/README.md

 ![fig.1- Arcitecture of kdb stack](figs/stack.png)

-Wrapper scripts to start these stacks were then implemented
+Wrapper scripts to start these stacks were then devised so multiple stacks could be started and compared.

 <a name="results"/>

+### Loading data into .m namespace

 ## Findings/Results